 Career Path in Artificial Intelligence

 Artificial intelligence (AI) will impact the global labor market in the next few years.
 Therefore, the discussion will be based on legal, economic, and business issues, such as changes in the future labor market and company structures, the impact on working time, remuneration, and the working environment, new forms of employment, and the impact on labor relations.
 Will intelligent algorithms and production robots lead to mass unemployment?
 In addition to companies, employees, lawyers, and society, educational systems and legislators are also facing the task of meeting the new challenges that result from constantly advancing technology.
 So, to define careers in Artificial Intelligence, we have two types of careers, and they are as below:

 - Academic Careers: To have an academic career in Artificial Intelligence, people usually go for Research or PhDs as it fetches them a great motivation to learn and a stage to prove their abilities in R&D departments.

-- Professional Careers: To have a vertically different “industry career” is the most of people are interested in as it fetches them with a social and trending use case which are used by the enterprises for their own improvements.
+- Professional Careers: Most people are interested in a vertically different “industry career” as it fetches them with a social and trending use case that the enterprises use for their own improvements.
 People in such careers are usually attaining peaks and perks.
 They may also work in agent-oriented software companies or companies specializing in agent intelligence techniques.
 Their tasks may include developing new products and applications or directing such activities.
-Other possible opportunities include consultancy or creating a start-up company in an emerging market.
+Other opportunities include consultancy or creating a start-up company in an emerging market.

 Verticals: Domains that are targeting Artificial Intelligence are mentioned below:

 - Medicine: Including interpretation of medical images, diagnosis, expert systems to aid GPs, monitoring, and control in intensive care units, the design of prosthetics, and the design of drugs.

-- Robotics: including vision, motor control, learning, planning, linguistic communication, cooperative behavior.
+- Robotics: Including vision, motor control, learning, planning, linguistic communication, and cooperative behavior.

 - Engineering: Fault diagnosis, intelligent control systems, intelligent manufacturing systems, intelligent design aids, integrated systems for sales, design, production, maintenance, expert configuration tools (e.g., ensuring sales staff don’t sell a system that won’t work.